lbryio/lbry.com/content/faq/contributing.md

 If you're a web designer, you can contribute to either [lbry.io](https://github.com/lbryio/lbry.io) (the website) or [lbry-app](https://github.com/lbryio/lbry-app) (the browser) by opening a pull request.

-If you're a graphic designer, creating engaging graphics, GIFs, explainers, howtos, wallpapers, and other related graphical content is a huge help!
+If you're a graphic designer, creating engaging graphics, GIFs, explainers, HOWTOs, wallpapers, and other related graphical content is a huge help!
 You can submit or discuss contributions by emailing [Jeremy](mailto:jeremy@lbry.io), or joining the #design channel in our [chat](https://slack.lbry.io).

 ### Communicating